 Capital reserve represents membership interests given to members of RFNSW as consideration for acquisition.
+RichmondPRA Services Ltd ceased operating in previous year, thus the relevant capital reserve from previous acquisition has been transferred to accumulated funds during the year.

 (iv) Program participants reserve